wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-dotnet-run-compute-intensive-task.md

 To create a service namespace:

-1. Log in to the [Azure portal](https://manage.windowsazure.com).
+1. Log in to the [Azure Management Portal](https://manage.windowsazure.cn).
-2. In the left navigation pane of the Azure portal, click **Service Bus**.
+2. In the left navigation pane of the Azure Management Portal, click **Service Bus**.
-3. In the lower pane of the Azure portal, click  **Create**.
+3. In the lower pane of the Azure Management Portal, click  **Create**.

     ![Create new service bus][create_service_bus]
 4. In the **Create a namespace** dialog box, enter a namespace name.
 The system immediately checks to see if the name is available, as it must be a unique name.